dunnjin/Dejection/README.md

             })
             .Container(container =>
             {
-                // Register unity IoC dependencies
+                // NOTE: Dejection dependencies are all already registered

-                container.RegisterType<IApplicationService, ApplicationService>();
+                // Here you should register your dependencies which will automatically be resolved via creation of ViewModels container.RegisterType<IApplicationService, ApplicationService>();
             })
-            // Starts a dialog with the given viewModel .Start<ApplicationViewModel>();
+            // Starts a the main window with the given ViewModel .Start<ApplicationViewModel>();
     }
 }